 As she commanded, a blank tombstone was established in front of her cemetery, meaning that people could say whatever they want to comment about her.

 Empress Wu Zetian was frequently criticized for her deviant behaviors, because she barely did what a "good" woman would do, based on virtue standards of more than 1000 years ago.

-As a concubine of great Emperor Li Shimin, she wasn’t faithful nor being appreciated; instead, she had an affair with the emperor’s beloved son, and slaughtered lots of princes of his royal clan years later.
+As a concubine of great Emperor Li Shimin, she wasn’t faithful nor being appreciated; instead, she had an affair with the emperor’s beloved son and slaughtered lots of princes of his royal clan years later.

-As a queen of her second husband Emperor Li Zhi, she did not behave nor stay away from politics and power, as other moral queens in the history of China; she, on the contrary, actively involved in governance and tried her best to be influential and to seize power.
+As a queen of her second husband Emperor Li Zhi, she did not behave nor stay away from politics and power, like other moral queens in the history of China; she, on the contrary, actively involved in governance and tried her best to be influential and to seize power.

-As an empress dowager, she didn’t assist or teach her own sons to be good emperors; instead, she took over the throne from them, sometimes even imprisoned them, which made her kids stayed in unstable and nervous situations frequently.
+As an empress dowager, she didn’t assist or teach her sons to be good emperors; instead, she took over the throne from them, sometimes even imprisoned them, which made her kids stayed in unstable and nervous situations frequently.

 As a lover, she never covered up for her handsome male concubines; whoever endangered her ruling or broke the law were executed as long as they were found out.